brightback/brightbackjs/README.md

         company_name: 'Acme Products',    // * Display name of company for end-user facing content
         company_domain: 'acme.com',       //   Used for display and data enrichment
         internal_id: '1234AZ55',          // * Your user's account ID (where end user is your customer)
+		billing_id: 'cus_FfV4CXxpR8nAqB', //   Your user's billing ID used in your billing system
+        plan: 'enterprise',               //   Plan type name used in your billing system
 		created_at: 1312182000            //   Timestamp of account created date
       },
       custom: {
         activity: {